Forum Rules Explained

 Please obtain moderator permission before posting links to a business you own or work for, or before promoting a business you own or work for, otherwise you will be regarded as a spammer and your account will be banned.

 The purpose of joining the forums should not include promoting, advertising, or otherwise calling attention to a product you sell or a website that offers services for financial gain.
-We attempt to keep the forum free of advertisement and self-promotion that is of direct benefit to a business owner, regardless of whether or not the information may be of benefit to our members.
+We attempt to keep the forum free of advertisement and self-promotion that is of direct benefit to a member who is the owner of the business in question, regardless of whether or not the information may be of benefit to our members.
+Members are free to post links to unaffiliated businesses whose products support the needs of ME/CFS patients.
 This is a rule that is strictly adhered to and business owners who come to the forum to promote or market a product or service will be banned.
 This includes any attempts to promote or sell products or services through private Conversations and chat room Conversations with members, and we ask members to report any such activity to us.